Jessia

-Jessika Harling (born November 15, 1993), better known by her stage name Jessia, is a Canadian pop singer from Ucluelet, British Columbia, best known for her 2021 single "I'm Not Pretty".
+Jessika Harling (born February 28, 1994), known professionally as Jessia, is a Canadian singer-songwriter.
+She has been nominated for multiple Juno Awards.
+Including Breakthrough Artist of The Year, Single of The Year for her song "I'm Not Pretty," Pop Album of the Year for her debut extended play How Are You? and the Fan Choice Award.

+Born and raised in Ucluelet, Vancouver Island, Jessia would write songs at 10 and later officially begin her musical career in 2021 after graduating the music program at MacEwan University.
+She would release the single "I'm Not Pretty", which blew up on platforms such as TikTok, peaked at the top 25 of the Canadian Hot 100 Chart and was certified double platinum by Music Canada.

+Early life and education

+Jessika Harling was born on February 28, 1994 in Ucluelet, Vancouver Island, to her musician teacher mother Beth Harling.
+She would start writing music around age 10.
+Harling was a graduate of the music program at MacEwan University.

+Career

-A graduate of the music program at MacEwan University, she released "I'm Not Pretty" as a TikTok video in early 2021, and signed to Republic Records soon afterward.
+Harling would release "I'm Not Pretty" as a TikTok video in early 2021.
+Which would gain traction, and get her signed to Republic Records.
 She released her debut EP, How Are You?, in October 2021.
+"I'm Not Pretty" would later get a remix with Bebe Rexha.
 She won the Juno Award for Breakthrough Artist of the Year at the Juno Awards of 2022, and was nominated for Single of the Year for "I'm Not Pretty", Pop Album of the Year for How Are You? and the Fan Choice Award.

-"I'm Not Pretty" was certified gold by RIAA in April 2022.
+"I'm Not Pretty" was certified double platinum by Music Canada, and gold by Recording Industry Association of America (RIAA) in April 2022, and currently sits at over 100 million streams on Spotify.
 In 2023, she participated in an all-star recording of Serena Ryder's single "What I Wouldn't Do", which was released as a charity single to benefit Kids Help Phone's Feel Out Loud campaign for youth mental health.
+Harling would later release "I'm Not Gonna Cry" on December 13, 2024.